chrisemoulton/factual-java-driver/README.md

 There's also a [minimal jar](https://github.com/Factual/factual-java-driver/blob/master/bin/factual-java-driver-1.0.jar) in /bin if you want to pull in all the 3rd party dependencies yourself.

+NOTE: When downloading the jar file from github, be sure to use the "View Raw" link.

 Or you can build from source.
 This is a Maven based project and so has a pom.xml file.

 # Setup